Sri Lankan economic crisis (2019–2024): Agricultural crisis

 Sri Lanka had been self-sufficient in rice production with imports limited to specialty rice such as Basmati.
-In April 2021, President Gotabaya Rajapaksa announced that Sri Lanka would only allow organic farming, banning inorganic fertilizers and agrochemicals-based fertilizers.
-The drop in tea production resulting from the fertilizer ban alone resulted in economic losses of around $425 million and created a 20% drop in rice production within the first six months alone reversing previously achieved self-sufficiency in rice production and forcing the country to import rice for $450 million.
-The situation in the tea industry was described as critical, with farming under the organic program being described as ten times more expensive and producing half of the yield by the farmers.
+In April 2021, President Gotabaya Rajapaksa announced that Sri Lanka would only allow organic farming, banning inorganic agrochemical fertilizers.
+The policy led to a 20% drop in rice production within the first six months, reversing previously achieved self-sufficiency and requiring $450 million of rice imports.
+In lower tea production alone, the nation suffered losses of $425 million.
+The tea industry was decimated by the organic farming requirement, with farmers complaining of ten times the expenses with half the yields.

-The program was welcomed by its advisor Vandana Shiva, but it ignored criticism from the scientific and farming communities who warned about the possible collapse of farming, including a financial crisis due to devaluation of national currency, which pivoted around the tea industry.
-Multiple claims by the government to justify the transition to organic agriculture were compared to Lysenkoism by critics: for example, Anuruddha Padeniya, a member of the Presidential task force that carried out the transition to organic farming, claimed that Pliny the Elder had claimed that ancient Sri Lankans had lived for around 140 years while modern agricultural methods have resulted in it being halved to 74 years.
+The program was welcomed by its advisor Vandana Shiva, but it ignored warnings from the scientific and farming communities about the possible collapse of farming, including a financial crisis due to the loss of foreign exchange earnings from tea exports.
+Claims by the government to justify the transition to organic agriculture were compared to Lysenkoism by critics.
+Anuruddha Padeniya, a member of the Presidential organic farming task force, quoted the ancient writer Pliny the Elder saying that ancient Sri Lankans had a lifespan of 140 years, and that poisonous modern agricultural chemicals have halved this to 74 years.

-Both Padeniya and Gotabaya Rajapaksa has associated the use of chemical fertilizer with chronic kidney disease (CKDu), but scientific research has pointed towards high hardness of water due to high mineral concentration mainly of fluoride and magnesium of the water in areas with a high prevalence of CKDu combined with high heat as the most likely cause.
-The World Health Organization also doubted that chemical fertilizer use alone could cause CKDu.
+Both Dr Anurudha Padeniya, President of the GMOA, and Gotabaya Rajapaksa have associated the use of chemical fertilizer with chronic kidney disease, but scientific research has blamed the high mineral content of local water, including fluoride and magnesium, combined with the hot climate.
+The World Health Organization also doubted that chemical fertilizer use was a major cause of kidney disease.

-The banning of the trade of chemical fertilizers and pesticides produced a severe economic crisis, since the population expects to remain without income and without food.
-In November 2021, Sri Lanka abandoned its plan to become the world's first organic farming nation following rising food prices and weeks of protests against the plan.
-The government cancelled some measures, including lifting the ban on urea and importing 44,000 Tons of urea under the line of credit.
-Sri Lanka is seeking to introduce peacetime rationing of essential goods.
+The banning of chemical fertilizers and pesticides produced a severe economic crisis, with severe privation of income and food.
+In November 2021, following weeks of protests over rising food prices, Sri Lanka abandoned its plan to become the world's first organic farming nation.
+The government cancelled some measures, including importation of 44,000 tons of urea under the rescue line of credit.
+The government has proposed peacetime rationing of essential goods.

-On 29 May 2022 the government stated that the Yala season cultivation would fail with a forecast of 50% of the maximum harvest and that the government cannot provide fertilizer to save the season while rice stocks in the country will only be sufficient until September.
+On 29 May 2022, the government forecasted that the Yala season harvest would fall to 50% of normal, and that it would be unable to provide fertilizer to raise the yield, while rice stocks in the country would only last until September.